bluesky/bluesky/doc/source/callbacks.rst

     :doc:`custom-scans`.
 If you haven't at least skimmed that section of the documents, head over to that page and then revisit this.

-There are three ways to invoke a subscription.
+To summarize, there are three ways to invoke a subscription.
 The first two were adressed above.

-1. Associate a subscription with the RunEngine This affects all future runs.
+1. Use a subscription for all future runs.

 .. code-block:: python

     RE.subscribe(name, func)

-2. Subscribe on run-by-run basis, affecting only one run at a time.
+2. Use a subscription for one run at a time.

 .. code-block:: python

     RE(my_scan, {name: func})
     RE(my_scan, {name, [func1, func2]}  # P.S.
 A list of functions works, too.

-3. Subscriptions inside the scan itself, affecting all executions of that particular scan.
+3. Use subscriptions for every run of a given scan.

 To demonstrate #3, we'll make a variant of the built-in ``Count`` scan that prints a table using the ``LiveTable`` callback.